jacob-ian/pubsub-gke/README.md

 1. User creates profile with frontend
 2. Backend adds user to MongoDB and publishes event to `NEW_USER` topic.
 3. Email Notifier subscribes to `NEW_USER` topic, and sends the newly created user a welcome email.

+## Usage:
+1. Download a service account `key.json` from Google Cloud Console with `PubSub Admin` privileges.
+2. Run `docker-compose up` in the root directory.